gordonmurray/terraform_aws_ecs/README.md

-# terraform_aws_ecs
+# ECS cluster on AWS using Terraform

-Using Terraform to make an AWS ECS cluster
+This project sets up an AWS infrastructure including a VPC with public and private subnets, an ECS cluster, and associated resources for running containerized applications.

 ### Estimated monthly cost